OpenNebula/docs/source/design_and_installation/building_your_cloud/plan.rst

 Networking
 ==========

-OpenNebula provides an easily adaptable and customizable network subsystem in order to better integrate with the specific network requirements of existing datacenters.
-At least two different physical networks are needed:
+OpenNebula provides an easily adaptable and customizable network subsystem in order to integrate the specific network requirements of existing datacenters. **At least two different physical networks are needed**:

--  A **service network** is needed by the OpenNebula front-end daemons to access the hosts in order to manage and monitor the hypervisors, and move image files.
-It is highly recommended to install a dedicated network for this purpose.
+-  **Service Network**: used by the OpenNebula front-end daemons to access the hosts in order to manage and monitor the hypervisors, and move image files.
+It is highly recommended to install a dedicated network for this purpose;
--  A **instance network** is needed to offer network connectivity to the VMs across the different hosts.
-To make an effective use of your VM deployments you'll probably need to make one or more physical networks accessible to them.
+-  **Instance Network**: offers network connectivity to the VMs across the different hosts.
+To make an effective use of your VM deployments, you will probably need to make one or more physical networks accessible to them.

 The OpenNebula administrator may associate one of the following drivers to each Host:

--  **dummy**: Default driver that doesn't perform any network operation.
-Firewalling rules are also ignored.
+-  **dummy** (default): doesn't perform any network operation, and firewalling rules are also ignored.
--  :ref:`fw <firewall>`: Firewall rules are applied, but networking isolation is ignored.
+-  :ref:`fw <firewall>`: firewalling rules are applied, but networking isolation is ignored.
--  :ref:`802.1Q <hm-vlan>`: restrict network access through VLAN tagging, which also requires support from the hardware switches.
+-  :ref:`802.1Q <hm-vlan>`: restrict network access through VLAN tagging, which requires support by the hardware switches.
 -  :ref:`ebtables <ebtables>`: restrict network access through Ebtables rules.
 No special hardware configuration required.
 -  :ref:`ovswitch <openvswitch>`: restrict network access with `Open vSwitch Virtual Switch <http://openvswitch.org/>`__.
--  :ref:`VMware <vmwarenet>`: uses the VMware networking infrastructure to provide an isolated and 802.1Q compatible network for VMs launched with the VMware hypervisor.
+-  :ref:`VMware <vmwarenet>`: uses the VMware networking infrastructure to provide an isolated and 802.1Q compatible network for VMs launched by VMware hypervisors.

-.. warning:: **Default:** The default configuration connects the virtual machine network interface to a bridge in the physical host.
+.. warning:: **Default:** The default configuration connects the VM network interface to a bridge in the physical host.

-Please check the :ref:`Networking Guide <nm>` to find out more information of the networking technologies supported by OpenNebula.
+Please check the :ref:`Networking Guide <nm>` to find out more information about the networking technologies supported by OpenNebula.

 Authentication
 ==============

-You can choose from the following authentication models to access OpenNebula:
+The following authentication methods are supported to access OpenNebula:

 -  :ref:`Built-in User/Password <manage_users_adding_and_deleting_users>`
 -  :ref:`SSH Authentication <ssh_auth>`
 -  :ref:`X509 Authentication <x509_auth>`
--  :ref:`LDAP Authentication <ldap>`
+-  :ref:`LDAP Authentication <ldap>` (and Active Directory)

 .. warning:: **Default:** OpenNebula comes by default with an internal built-in user/password authentication.

-Please check the :ref:`Authentication Guide <external_auth>` to find out more information of the auth technologies supported by OpenNebula.
+Please check the :ref:`Authentication Guide <external_auth>` to find out more information about the authentication technologies supported by OpenNebula.

 Advanced Components
 ===================